mshade/kronic/README.md

 ## Configuration

-Kronic can limit itself to a list of namespaces.
+Kronic can be limited to a list of namespaces.
 Specify as a comma separated list in the `KRONIC_ALLOW_NAMESPACES` environment variable.
 The helm chart exposes this option.

+Kronic also supports a namespaced installation.
+The `KRONIC_NAMESPACE_ONLY` environment variable will limit Kronic to interacting only with CronJobs, Jobs and Pods in its own namespace.
+Enabling this setting in the helm chart values (`env.KRONIC_NAMESPACE_ONLY="true"`) will prevent creation of ClusterRole and ClusterRolebinding, creating only a namespaced Role and RoleBinding.

 ## Deploying to K8S